redFrik/udk18-Discrete_Structures/udk171214/README.md

 Env.sine(0.1).plot;  //100ms envelope. goes smoothly from 0 to 1 and back
 Env.sine(0.1).test;

-//technical note:
+//--technical note:
-//we will use Pbind this time - not PmonoArtic like previous.
+//we will use Pbind this time - not PmonoArtic.
 //this because we don't want to send a 'note-off' (gate=0) osc message
-//for each grain. the grains will have a fixed duration time so we can
+//for each grain. the grains will have a fixed duration (time argument)
-//save 50% of the network traffic by only sending a 'note-on'.
+//so we can save 50% of the network traffic by only sending a 'note-on'.
-//therefore Pbind instead of PmonoArtic.
+//therefore we need to use Pbind instead of PmonoArtic.

 (
 Pdef(\gran, Pbind(\instrument, \avgrain,